-Our total revenues during the three months ended April 2, 2023 increased by 26% as compared to the three months ended April 3, 2022, primarily due to higher volume in our SunPower Direct and non-installing dealer channels driven by strong momentum and bookings during the first quarter of fiscal 2023 prior to the transition to a new net energy metering program ("NEM 3.0") in California in April 2023, partially offset by a reduction in revenue from delayed installations of solar power systems in California due to severe weather and the continued wind-down of our Light Commercial business both during fiscal 2023.
+Our total revenues during the six months ended July 2, 2023 increased by 18% or \$136.7 million, as compared to the six months ended July 3, 2022, of which \$106.7 million was related primarily to increased volume in our SunPower Direct and dealer channels, as a result of increased demand for solar energy systems in the market primarily prior to the transition to NEM 3.0 in California in April 2023, and expanding capacity of our SPRI team.
+In addition, we saw an increase of \$60.9 million of revenue due to increases in the average selling price of systems.
+This was partially offset by a reduction in revenue of \$38.2 million from the continued wind-down of our Light Commercial business during fiscal 2023.

-One customer accounted for approximately 13% and 10% of total revenues for the three months ended April 2, 2023 and April 3, 2022, respectively, primarily within solar power systems sales revenue category.
+One customer accounted for approximately 20% and 17% of total revenues for the three and six months ended July 2, 2023, respectively, primarily within solar power systems sales revenue category.
+We did not have any customers that accounted for greater than 10% of total revenues for the three and six months ended July 3, 2022.